SummaryRead the full fact sheet

 Coarctation of the aorta

-The incidence of coarctation of the aorta in Victoria is around one in every 2,000 births.
 The aorta is the main artery of the body, and ‘coarctation’ means it is narrowed or pinched, usually in the upper chest.
 This means that blood pressure in the lower body is lower than normal.

 This condition often leads to serious symptoms in the early weeks of life.
 Symptoms typically occur in the first week of life and include breathlessness and difficulty breathing, and may include collapse.